+My big boobs might look great, but there are things about them that mean they can be difficult to deal with.
 I just went and spent a whole bunch of money on something I really needed: new knickers and bras.
 I have double D boobs – that’s code for “big”.
 My body is a medium size ten and my bust is not out of proportion, but I am definitely a busty woman: I have been informed that “Baby Got Front”; I am the proud owner of some “Lovely Lady Lumps” and I can’t leave the house without “Aunty Barbara”.

-Teen Tits and Judy Blume
+Teen tits, bra inspo and the books of Judy Blume

 When I was a teen Judy Blume was all the rage.
 I had her book Are You There God, It’s Me, Margaret which traces a twelve year old’s progression through puberty, including growing breasts and getting her period.
 I remember that my year five teacher, Miss Taylor, read the book aloud to our class over the course of a few weeks or months.